kacperpszky/gold_pulse/README.md

 * Error Handling: Gracefully manages API failures or connectivity issues.

 ## Getting Started
-Before running the program, edit the connect.py file to specify the connection details for your local database server PostgreSQL running on your machine.
-Example connect.py connection details structure:
+Before running the program, edit the Config.txt file to specify the connection details for your local database server PostgreSQL running on your machine.
+Example Config.txt structure:

 ``` txt
 "DB_NAME":"postgres",